Kovsie FM 97.0

 Kovsie FM was founded in 1978 by a group of students, and broadcast only inside the cafeteria.
 In 1995 it was granted a license by the IBA, now called ICASA (Independent Communications Authority of South Africa) granting Kovsie FM a broadcasting license on the frequency 97.0 FM.

 Kovsie FM 97.0 broadcasts in English, Afrikaans and Sotho, and their focus is on the youth between the ages of 15–35.
 Their mission includes community involvement, training and development, being a platform for local musicians, providing an accurate, unbiased news service, and sustainability.

-The station employs 8 full-time personnel, including a station manager (Gerben Van Niekerk), programming manager (JayBee Mohlante), marketing manager (Thendo Limbo), music manager, production manager (Morena Sprinkaan), sports editor and news editor.
+The station employs 8 full-time personnel, including a station manager (Gerben Van Niekerk), programming manager (JayBee Makhalemele), marketing manager (Neo Mojito), music manager (Mathipe Thipe), production manager (Sydney Ntozakhe), sports editor and news editor (Kelee Powell).